MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsCallingPolicy.md

 ```

 ## DESCRIPTION
 The Teams Calling Policies designate how users are able to use calling functionality within Microsoft Teams.
-This cmdlet allows admins to grant user level policies to individual users, to members of a group or to set the Global policy instance.
+This cmdlet allows admins to grant user level policies to individual users, to members of a group, or to set the Global policy instance.

 ## EXAMPLES